TL;DR

 The difference isn't marketing.
 It's architecture.

-Real agents exhibit sustained autonomy: they operate without prompting after the initial trigger.
-They decompose goals into steps.
-They use tools and execute actions, not recommend them.
-They maintain memory and state.
-They recover from errors.
+Real agents exhibit sustained autonomy: they operate without prompting after the initial trigger, decompose goals into steps, use tools to execute actions rather than merely recommend them, and recover from errors when things go sideways.
+They maintain state across the whole run.

 Fake agents are deterministic workflows with a chat UI bolted on.
-They don't plan.
-They don't reason.
 They follow a script and call it intelligence.

 Gartner predicts 40% of agentic AI projects will be cancelled by 2027 due to escalating costs, unclear ROI, and inadequate risk controls.
 Most of those cancellations will be agent-washed products that never had real autonomy to begin with.